LunaSare/datelifeMS1/dryad/README.md

 These data were generated to investigate and showcase the performance of the datelife R package (<https://github.com/phylotastic/datelife>).
 We showcased the application of the package with one mock example and two different biological examples.
-The mock example was GENERATED WITH

 The first biological example uses datelife on a small sample of bird species.
 The second one uses datelife on bird species belonging to the family Fringillidae of "true finches", following the NCBI taxonomy.
+The mock example was created by replacing species names from the small example with letters, and reducing the number of source chronograms.

-We investigate the performance of the package datelife with two analysis: a benchmarking analysis to measure computing time of functions, and a cross validation analysis to test the accuracy and precision of the functions.
+We evaluated the performance of the package datelife with two analysis: a benchmarking analysis to measure computing time of functions, and a cross validation analysis to test the accuracy and precision of the functions.

 2. File List: